sapols/PyHC-Chat/README.md

 - Monitor your OpenAI API usage closely when using the GPT-4 model because it's pretty expensive.
 It's not hard to rack up a few dollars in usage after just a few conversations.
 - When using an online vector store, startup time can take about a minute due to network delays.
 - Likewise, responses can be slow because of delays in both querying OpenAI's API and retrieving from the vector store, especially when the helper bots are doing lots of heavy lifting.
-- Vector store retrieval doesn't always get the necessary context, so sometimes the model gives responses like _"I can't answer that question based on the provided documents."_
+- Vector store retrieval doesn't always get the necessary context (it'll tell you when this happens).
 - Chat history length is not intelligently managed yet (that's a TODO), so messages can sometimes exceed the model's max token limit which results in errors.
-- PyHC-Chat is currently only designed to discuss PyHC itself and the seven core packages.
+- This PyHC-Chat prototype is only designed to discuss PyHC itself and the seven core packages.
-    - GPT-4 has (outdated) knowledge of other PyHC packages baked into its training data, so it may answer some questions about other packages, but results will vary.
+    - GPT-4 has (outdated) knowledge of other PyHC packages baked into its training data (ask it which!), so it may answer some questions about other packages, but results will vary.